 Formal has been one of Slasher’s only challengers for best AR in the game in recent years, and can take the crown at least for the Infinite Warfare season.

 He burst onto the scene in Ghosts as a former Halo pro and didn’t take long to make his way onto a top team, finding himself on OpTic Gaming for a dominant Advanced Warfare year.
 His involvement in the OpTic dynasty and raw skill sees him make the top five, but Aches is hot on his heels.

 Formal is currently fourth in championship wins, behind only his former OpTic teammates.
-In the Black Ops 4 season, he will be playing under Luminosity Gaming, with expectations high on him and the squad to perform well.
+In Black Ops 4 he is playing under Luminosity Gaming, with expectations high on him and the squad to perform well.

 4. Jordan “Jkap” Kaplan

 Jkap, the best CTF player in existence, the free ticket to the World Championship Grand Final.

 In the last five years, Jkap has won Champs twice and came runner-up twice.
 His only Champs to not appear in a Grand Final was during Ghosts, where he came sixth, and World War II in which he also came 5-6th.
 As one of only five players to win multiple World Championships, Jkap has cemented himself as one of the greatest players of all time.

 This season, JKap is playing under eUnited, who came fourth at Champs in World War II.
 The squad is looking good and Kap is surely ready to make another grand final.